walder/Skynet-IADS/README.md

 `nevadaIADS:activate()`

 # Thanks
-Special thaks to Spearzone for digging up a ton of obscure information on IADS and getting me up to speed on how such a system works.
+Special thaks to Spearzone for digging up a ton of information on IADS and getting me up to speed on how such a system works.
 Also I shamelessly incorporated Grimes SAM DB.